Xivor/Vorpal-GDExtension/README.md

     cd vorpal
     ```

-    and build the vorpal library following the instructions in the [VORPAL repository's](https://github.com/haruo-gabriel/vorpal/tree/gdextension-plugin) README file (ensure you are in the `gdextension-plugin` branch).
+    and build the vorpal library following the instructions in the [VORPAL repository's](https://github.com/haruo-gabriel/vorpal/tree/multiple-instances) README file (ensure you are in the `multiple-instances` branch).

 4. Navigate back to the root directory of the repository: